On the Equivalence of Zero-Sum Games and Conic Programs: Strong Duality proves the Minimax Theorem

 \subsection{Extensions to games with homogeneous payoff functions}

-With some slight modifications in its proof, the first main result, Theorem \ref{th:3.1}, can be extended to two-player zero-sum games with homogeneous and superadditive payoff functions.
-To be more precise, note that the positive homogeneity of $u(x,y)$ is used to show equivalence between programs \hyperlink{p2}{$(P2)$} and \hyperlink{p3}{$(P3)$} in Lemma \ref{lem:3.2}, while linearity is used to restrict problem \hyperlink{p3}{$(P3)$} into the necessary conic form that is characterized by the appearance of the dual convex cone $K^*$, namely program \hyperlink{primalbeta}{$(P_\beta)$} (the same holds for the dual programs).
-In fact, superadditivity, and therefore bilinearity, of the payoff function are not needed, and homogeneity is the only sufficient property for any two-player zero-sum game to be described by a pair of convex programs.
-The cost of such minimal requirement, is that we ``lose" the duality of the convex cones $C$ and $K$, that is, the cones $C^*$ and $K^*$ no longer appear, thus many certificates (e.g., Proposition \ref{prop:2.1}) for the existence of a zero duality gap and optimal solutions cannot be applied.
+With some slight modifications in its proof, the first main result, Theorem \ref{th:3.1}, can be extended to zero-sum games with positive-homogeneous (with respect to each variable) payoff functions, i.e., to payoff functions $u:X\times Y\to\mathbb{R}$ with the property $u(\lambda x, y)=\lambda^k u(x,y)$ and $u(x,\lambda y)=\lambda^l u(x,y)$ for some integers $k,l$ and every $\lambda>0$.
+To be more precise, note that the positive homogeneity of $u(x,y)=\langle y,Ax\rangle$ was used to show equivalence between programs \hyperlink{p2}{$(P2)$} and \hyperlink{p3}{$(P3)$} in Lemma \ref{lem:3.2}, while linearity was used to restrict problem \hyperlink{p3}{$(P3)$} into the necessary conic form that is characterized by the appearance of the dual convex cone $K^*$, namely program \hyperlink{primalbeta}{$(P_\beta)$}.
+In fact, bilinearity of the payoff function is not needed, and homogeneity is the only sufficient property for any two-player zero-sum game to be described by a pair of conic convex programs of the form \hyperlink{p2}{$(P2)$}--\hyperlink{p3}{$(P3)$} and \hyperlink{d2}{$(D2)$}--\hyperlink{d3}{$(D3)$}.
+The cost of such minimal requirement is that we ``lose" the duality of the convex cones $C$ and $K$, that is, the cones $C^*$ and $K^*$ no longer appear, thus many certificates (e.g., Proposition \ref{prop:2.1}) for the existence of a zero duality gap and optimal solutions cannot be invoked.
+However, given that such a gap between \hyperlink{p1}{$(P1)$} and \hyperlink{d1}{$(D1)$} is absent (for instance, via invoking Lemma \ref{lem:securitylevels} and known fixed-point theorems \cite{fan1952fixed, glicksberg1952further}), one can then apply suitable algorithms (e.g., interior-point, trust-region, Newton methods) to the corresponding positive-homogeneous conic versions of \hyperlink{p2}{$(P2)$}--\hyperlink{p3}{$(P3)$} and \hyperlink{d2}{$(D2)$}--\hyperlink{d3}{$(D3)$}, which are oftentimes much more efficient in practice than fixed-point and saddle-point ones in many conic optimization settings, such as in quadratic and semidefinite programming \cite{nesterov1994interior, nocedal1999numerical, wolkowicz2012handbook}.